CrossTheRoadElec/Phoenix5-Documentation/source/ch03_PrimerPhoenixSoft.rst

 Phoenix also includes a NETMF (C#) class library for the non-FRC HERO Robot Controller.
 This can replace the roboRIO in use cases that don’t require the full features of the FRC control system, and are not in use during competition.

-.. note:: With Phoenix framework, teams can control/leverage Talons, Victors, Pigeons, CANCoders, CANifiers outside of the roboRIO (e.g. Rasp-Pi or Jetson TX2), and use the roboRIO/DriverStation to safely enable/disable the actuators.
+.. note:: With Phoenix framework, teams can control/leverage :ref:`Phoenix devices <Do I need to install any of this?>` outside of the roboRIO (e.g. Rasp-Pi or Jetson TX2), and use the roboRIO/DriverStation to safely enable/disable the actuators.

 .. note:: Leveraging CTRE CAN devices from third-party CAN hardware was officially made FRC legal for the **2019 season**.